BrunoBernardino/lockdb/README.md

 lockdb check sales
 # Outputs `false`

-# Create a lock, waiting up to 30 seconds for it
+# Obtain a lock, waiting up to 30 seconds for it
 lockdb lock sales
 # Outputs `true`